 Formulation is a critical step in any product development, however, it is a complex process and formulators face a great amount of challenges when developing a recipe.
 They have to take into consideration various requirements from different teams, from marketing, quality to regulatory affairs.
 It is also crucial to stay ahead of the rapidly evolving demand for new products and the emerging trends.
 Formulators are also challenged by the constant needs for innovation and sustainable manufacturing.
 Not to mention the strong competition and complex regulatory environment that add additional challenges.

-Formulation challenge 1 – Cost control
+#1 Food Formulation Development – Cost control

 Cost is an important factor in a product development, from the price of raw materials to the manufacturing costs.
 It is important to develop a product which follows certain requirements, especially in term of pricing.
 Often, the marketing department will establish a certain price that consumers are willing to pay for a product, which, in turn, will determine the maximum manufacturing cost of a product.
 It can be challenging to calculate direct material costs if there is no proper process in place to have all information readily available.
 On the other hand, it is also a problem when there are too many different processes and software implemented, especially as these systems are usually from different providers and hosted on different platforms.
 So it becomes laborious and slow to get the required information.